Antarctica

 Greater Antarctica, or East Antarctica, includes older, igneous and metamorphic rocks.
 Lesser Antarctica, or West Antarctica, is crafted from younger, volcanic and sedimentary rock.
 Lesser Antarctica, in fact, is part of the “Ring of Fire,” a tectonically active location throughout the Pacific Ocean.

 The majority of the islands and archipelagos of Lesser Antarctica are volcanic and intently glaciated.
 They are also home to a number of immoderate mountains.
-Tectonic hobby is the interaction of plates on Earth’s crust, frequently resulting in earthquakes and volcanoes.
+The tectonic hobby is the interaction of plates on Earth’s crust, frequently resulting in earthquakes and volcanoes.
 Mount Erebus, positioned on Antarctica’s Ross Island, is the southernmost active volcano on Earth.

 The oceans surrounding Antarctica provide an essential physical detail of the Antarctic region.
 The waters surrounding Antarctica go as deep as 4,000 to 5,000 meters.
+As you can see, the continent has generally rough terrain.
+Ice and snow cover it constantly, increasing its cruelty.

 Antarctic Climate